Parthapratim Deb: Early life and education

 Parthapratim Deb was born in Kolkata, West Bengal, on November 8, 1963.
 He completed his school education at the Sanskrit Collegiate School.
 Following his school education, Deb pursued higher education at the University of Calcutta, where he graduated with a Bachelor of Arts degree.
 He received a scholarship from the Department of Culture, Government of India in 1990.

 In 1980, Deb undertook training in Rabindra Sangeet under Shri Goutam MItra.
 After his graduation in 1981, he started taking classes in Hindustani classical music under singer Pandit Sushil Bose, a student of Ustad Bade Ghulam Ali Khan in Patiala gharana.
 Alongside Nandikar, with the foundation of Baghajatin Alaap, Deb along with his wife Rupa, embarked on the creative journey together.
 Baghajatin Alaap soon increased in number and performed Bengali theatre across India.

 Career outside of theater

-Deb has served as a dramatics teacher of the Ashok Hall Group of Schools in Kolkata, and the G. D. Birla Memorial School and the Aryaman Vikram Birla Institute of Learning in Uttarakhand.
+Deb has served as a dramatics teacher of the Shri Shikshayatan School, B.D.Memorial International, Ashok Hall Group of Schools in Kolkata, and the G. D. Birla Memorial School and the Aryaman Vikram Birla Institute of Learning in Uttarakhand.